antonia-boyton.net Like us on Facebook! email me

 (If you have happened to stumble upon this page by mistake, please don't just pass on by.
 Could you just take a moment to sit and read this - as by doing so, you're not only helping to raise the awareness of endometriosis but you might also be helping someone that you know who has this disease.
 Thank you for your time.
 Antonia B)

 My name is Antonia and I have endometriosis.
-I was diagnosed with the disease 19 years ago at the grand old age of 24.
+I was diagnosed with the disease 22 years ago, at the grand old age of 24.

 If I had known then, what I know now, I don't think that I would have believed it.
 Having always had problem periods I still don't think that there was anything anyone could have said or done in order to prepare me for the onslaught of this glorious disease known as endometriosis.

-This was never meant to be a blog either - it's just somewhere where I can come to share my scribbles; my thoughts; my feelings.
+This was never meant to be a blog - it's just somewhere where I can come to share my scribbles; my thoughts; my feelings.
 And as much as I have explained the disease, I have also shared some very personal moments along the way.

 If I can help just one woman with what I have written, then I know that I have done something worthwhile.

 I still worry about endometriosis being brushed under the carpet, when there are so many of us who have to live with it on a day to day basis.
 This disease affects 10% of women in the UK and it is estimated that there are 176 million women and teenagers worldwide who have all been diagnosed.
-Yet ask anybody in the street if they have heard of it and they will probably say no. It seems that people aren't interested in endometriosis because it isn't life threatening and when push comes to shove it's all about "women's bits", a subject which people rarely like to discuss.
+Yet ask anybody in the street if they have heard of it and they will probably say no. It seems that people aren't interested in endometriosis because it isn't life threatening.
+When push comes to shove it's all about "women's bits", a subject which people rarely like to discuss.
 It's simply a case of out of sight, out of mind.

 But for those of us who have to live with it every single day, it isn't as simple as that.
 It isn't just something that we can ignore and pretend that it isn't there.
 If only life were so simple!